Gjakova

 The city of Gjakova has been populated since the prehistoric era.
 During the Ottoman period, Gjakova served as a trading centre on the route between Shkodra and Constantinople.
 It was also one of the most developed trade centres at that time in the Balkans.

-Name
+Etymology

-The Albanian name for the city is Gjakova, while the Serbian name is Đakovica with the common -ica diminutive placename suffix.
-There are several theories on the origin of the village name, such as from the personal name Jakov; the Serbian word đak (pupil); or from the Albanian word for "blood" (gjak).
+The Albanian name for the city is Gjakova.
+There are several theories on the origin of the village name, such as from the personal name Jakov, a variant of Jacob; the Serbian word đak (pupil); or from the Albanian word for "blood" (gjak).

 The "Jakov theory" derives its name from Jakov, a little known nobleman in the service of lord Vuk Branković who founded and ruled the city, and whose coins have been found, signed "Jakov".
 According to local Albanians, the name was derived from the name Jak (Jakov), with the village name meaning "Jakov's field".